Noovolari/leapp/docs/troubleshooting/faq.md

 ## AWS CLI (or AZ CLI) is installed but Leapp can't find it, what can I do?

 Leapp on macOS works in sandbox mode, so some terminal commands must be symlinked in order to work on some installations.
-Just make a symlink pointing from `/usr/local/bin/aws` to the actual `aws` binary or, for AZ CLI, `/usr/local/bin/az` to the actual `az` binary.
+Just make a symlink pointing from `/usr/local/bin/aws` to the actual `aws` binary or, for AZ CLI, from `/usr/local/bin/az` to the actual `az` binary.
 To create symlinks on macOS, use this command `ln -s /any/file/on/the/disk linked-file`.
 The command is called **ln**.
 If used with the option **-s** it will create a symbolic link in the current directory.